- Content Management System

-Recognizing the distinct marketing and financial advantages of maintaining a singular website application, UMSL’s Marketing and Communications department, along with Information Technology Services (ITS), manage a central Content Management System (CMS) application for all university websites.
-This is a policy is also common to other UM campuses and the UM System offices.
+Recognizing the distinct marketing and financial advantages of maintaining a singular website application, UMSL’s Marketing and Communications (MarCom) department, along with Information Technology Services (ITS), manage a central Content Management System (CMS) application for all university websites.
+This policy is also common to other UM campuses and the UM System offices.
 The CMS application (Cascade by Hannon-Hill) used by UMSL and other campuses’ provides a tool for creating, editing and publishing webpages without having an understanding of complex HTML or other coding languages.
-The CMS ensures that all navigation, headings, font and style sheet information remains consistent across all UMSL webpages.
-Importantly, It also ensures that MarCom and ITS have permanent administrative access to all university websites.
+The CMS ensures that all navigation, headings, font and style information remains consistent across all UMSL webpages.
+Importantly, it also ensures that MarCom and ITS have permanent administrative access to all university websites.

 Official UMSL departments (schools, colleges, divisions, centers, programs, etc.) may request a new site be created in the CMS by completing the UMSL Website Request Form.
 Please review the website hosting and domain policy below before completing the form.
 Importantly, as student organizations have their own distinct web server, student organizations should refer to the OFFICIAL CAMPUS STUDENT ORGANIZATION WEBSITE AND EMAIL ADDRESS POLICY information below.